GROG/tmux-plugin-cpu/README.md

 # tmux-plugin-cpu

-This plugin let's you add the CPU usage to the tmux status fields.
+This plugin let's you add the CPU usage to tmux status fields.

 ### Dependencies